eemebarbe/react-firebase-essentials/README.md

-## A full-stack app template that you can have hosted and running in minutes.
+## A fully-featured single-page app template that you can have hosted and running in minutes.
 Based on React-Hooks and Firebase.

 **Live demo at: (https://react-firebase-essentials.com)**